block/stoic/README.md

 ## Introduction

-Stoic provides a communication channel from your laptop inside an app process.
+Stoic provides communication channels from your laptop into app processes.
 It lets you look within your Android processes, understand their behavior, and solve difficult problems.